RURAL LANDSCAPE DESIGN FOR ACREAGE AND RESORTS

 COUNCIL DA DOCUMENTATION

-Before the project starts, the landscape architect will outline any specific documentation that you may require to complete the project in the scope of works.
+Before the project starts, our Sydney landscape architect will outline any specific documentation that you may require to complete the project in the scope of works.
 For example, site plans, working drawings, a survey to scale or Council documentation.
 A fee proposal will outline any costs associated with this documentation.

 The most time and cost effective way is to research each councils’ guidelines and rules online.
 This will include the landscape plan requirements as a starting point, but more importantly looking up the DCP (Development Control Plan), SEPP (State Environmental Planning Policy), Tree Management Plan specifically for trees, … and the list goes on.

 Before any design is commenced these ‘’constraints ‘’ must be taken into consideration before ‘’opportunities’’ for your design can proceed.